 For the more information about the air resources of the National Park Service, please visit http://www.nature.nps.gov/air/.

-There are 14 National Natural Landmark sites located within the state of West Virginia.
+Fourteen National Natural Landmark sites are located entirely within the state of West Virginia.
+One site, Cranesville Swamp Nature Sanctuary, while located mostly within the state, also extends into Maryland.
 Natural features represented include the largest cave system in West Virginia, a high altitude balsam fir swamp at its southernmost extension, and one of the largest intermountain karst areas in the country.
 Thirteen sites received the NNL designation within a ten-year period from 1965 to 1974.
 Ice Mountain is the most recent addition to the Natural Landmarks Registry, receiving NNL status in 2012.
 Sites are owned by a variety of landowners including U.S. Fish and Wildlife Service, U.S. Forest Service, West Virginia Division of Natural Resources and private individuals.

 Below is a map of sites in West Virginia.